GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 </figure>

-See [Emulating pageActions with declarativeContent][docs-emulating-page-actions] for an example on how to disable the action by default and use declarativeContent to enable the action on specific sites.
+See [Emulating pageActions with declarativeContent][docs-emulating-page-actions] for an example on how to disable the action by default and use the declarativeContent API to enable the action on specific sites.

 ## Provide the extension icons

 An extension requires at least one icon to represent it.
-Provide icons in PNG format for the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted (SVG is not supported).
+Provide icons in PNG format for the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted.

+{% Aside 'caution' %}

+SVG files are not supported for any icons declared in the manifest.

+{% endAside %}

 Ensure your icon follows the [extension icon best practices][docs-icon-guidelines].